*All Orders 4/19-4/27 Will Ship 4/28*

 Then, he diluted the solution more and more until the heat was gone entirely.

-The amount of dilution it took for the heat to disappear determined where the pepper scored on the scale.
+The dilution for the heat to disappear was determined where the pepper scored on the scale.

 Modern testing is a little more scientific than those early days.